-Hey everyone, thanks for checking out this blog series and thanks to Hewitt and Teambuildr for asking me to be a part of this.
-In this 3-part blog series, I will share short stories or personal life examples that I have used with my athletes.
-The longer I’ve been coaching the more I have felt compelled to not only maximize the athletic potential of my student-athletes but to also maximize their potential in all areas of life.
+Hey everyone, thanks for checking out this blog series and thanks to Hewitt and TeamBuildr for asking me to be a part of this.
+In this 3-part blog series, I will share short stories or personal life examples of how to not be a "soft" athlete that I have used with my athletes.
+The longer I've been coaching the more I have felt compelled to not only maximize the athletic potential of my student-athletes but to also maximize their potential in all areas of life.

 I want to give you a quick glimpse into my past and your future.
 For the first 23 years of my life, everything revolved around sports.
 Weight room, film study, speed and agility work, practice and, of course, games.
 However, 10 years after my last game as a college football player, my mind often drifts back to my college football days.
 Playing sports in high school and college is some of the absolute best memories of my life.
 As my mind drifts back to those times, the following question often pops into my head; “WAS I SOFT WHEN I PLAYED?"

 Most of you think of “soft” as a weakling, someone who quits when the game becomes tough, someone who is bullied or a player who gets trucked by an opposing running back.
 That definitely wasn't me.
 I was a leader on the football field who would head hunt wide receivers and running backs; I loved contact!
 I also loved competition and everything about training and the weight room.

 The traditional meaning of the word “soft” is not what I am talking about here.
 When I ask myself whether I was “soft” or a “warrior,” I am talking about two things: